ozeebee/euro2012/README.md

 - forecasts
 	- add saveall button to forecasts page (at bottom)
 - rankings
+	- link to other user forecasts (ONLY for matches already played)
 	- stats à la vimeo.com (ex: http://vimeo.com/29763331)
 - banner for live matches (with live score) : ah the bottom of the page (fixed pos) [like less site header]

 ## Admin
 - stats pages with number of users , number of match with results, number of forecasts and percentages
+- add way to set team names for Quarter/Semi/Final stages once dependent matches results are known (check on date with warning)

 ### User management
 - create account
 - ? user picture / gravatar integration
+	==> add tip in register page to create a gravatar
 - ? chat function (with WebSocket impl) ?

 ### Other
 - JS : remove absolute urls in external javascripts
 - Pjax : evaluate integration of pjax for page transitions; see project https://github.com/pvillega/pjax-Forms
+- Mobile version ? with jquery mobile